Emperor penguin: Conservation status

 Beginning in September 2015, a strong El Niño, strong winds, and record low amounts of sea ice resulted in "almost total breeding failure" with the deaths of thousands of emperor chicks for three consecutive years within the Halley Bay colony, the second largest emperor penguin colony in the world.
 Concomitantly, there was immigration of breeding penguins to the Dawson-Lambton colony 55 km south, in which a tenfold population increase was observed between 2016 and 2018.
 However, this increase was much smaller than the total number of breeding adults lost from the Halley Bay colony.

 In January 2009, a study from the Woods Hole Oceanographic Institution concluded that global climate change could push the emperor penguin to the brink of extinction by the year 2100.
 The study constructed a mathematical model to predict how the loss of sea ice from climate warming would affect a big colony of emperor penguins at Terre Adélie, Antarctica.
 The study forecasted an 87% decline in the colony's population, from three thousand breeding pairs in 2009 to four hundred breeding pairs in 2100.

 Another study by the Woods Hole Oceanographic Institution in 2014 again concluded that emperor penguins are at risk from global warming, which is melting the sea ice.
-This study predicted that by 2100 all 45 colonies of emperor penguins will be declining in numbers, mostly due to loss of habitat.
+This study predicted that by 2100 all colonies of emperor penguins will be declining in numbers, mostly due to loss of habitat.
 Loss of ice reduces the supply of krill, which is a primary food for emperor penguins.

-In December 2022, a new colony at Verleger Point in West Antarctica was discovered by satellite imaging, bringing the total known colonies to 66.

-In 2023, another study found that more than 90% of emperor penguin colonies could face "quasi-extinction" from "catastrophic breeding failure" due to the loss of sea ice caused by climate change.
+A 2023 study found that more than 90% of emperor penguin colonies could face "quasi-extinction" from "catastrophic breeding failure" due to the loss of sea ice caused by climate change.